oevertonsouza/DesignPatternsCSharp/README.md

 Oh God!
 Where is the tests!
 I maked a tests for to test ducks behavior in your different countries.

 **4 Step**
-I thought a good way to use Command Pattern would be to created a diference ways of the show duck behaviors on console.
+I thought a good way to use Command Pattern would be to created some diferences ways of to show duck behaviors on console.
 I created a Command interface and ShowCommand Classes with your behaviors, with this I can to use command pattern and to have a resilience way, to keep many show way.